 - An experience of considering and/or seeking assisted suicide because of a sense of being a burden on family, friends, or others

 - Living longer than expected following a poor prognosis of life expectancy with a terminal illness

 - A positive experience of palliative or other end-of-life care following a diagnosis of terminal illness

 If you, or someone you know, has a compelling personal story that fits, please provide full details through this easy-to-use tool below.
-We will then review the stories that have been submitted and select those to be sent to peers ahead of the Second Reading in October.

 Any story, no matter how big or small it might seem, could be critical to the fight against assisted suicide in the Lords.
 These positive experiences of end-of-life care and negative experiences around assisted suicide will be very helpful to shaping the views of peers on this bill and convincing them to reject this extreme and dangerous proposal.